 Always maintain professionalism while working.
-Career and Professional Development lists ways to maintain professionalism on their website.
-They also provide great resources for developing professional competencies.
+Career and Professional Development lists ways to get career ready and develop professional competencies, found here.

 Attire

 Federal Work-Study can take place in a variety of settings.
 Most position placements will be within office or school settings.
 It is best practice to check with employers and follow their dress code procedures if they are stricter than the guidelines listed below.
 Student employees must wear appropriate clothing.
 Guidelines are as follows but are not limited to: